Henry Edwyn Stanhope: American Revolutionary War

 At Rhode Island Stanhope was transferred back to Rose, now commanded by Captain Sir James Wallace.
 Continuing in his acting rank, soon afterwards Stanhope cut out a schooner from Stonington harbour.
 Serving as ship's tender to Rose, in the schooner Stanhope escorted several prizes to Boston, re-arming his ship as he went.
 He was subsequently sent to Rhode Island with a load of gunpowder, and while sailing there was attacked by the 14-gun American privateer Hancock.
 After an hour and a half Stanhope had lost all but twelve of his crew, and retreated on to Rhode Island.
 There he was relieved of his command by Captain Tyringham Howe, commander of Glasgow, but Wallace overruled this and returned Stanhope to his position.

 Stanhope was commanding officer of the third-rate HMS Russell at the Battle of Saint Kitts in January 1782 during the American Revolutionary War.
-He went on to be Second-in-Command of the fleet, with his flag in the 74-gun ship of the line HMS Pompee, at the Battle of Copenhagen where the navy provided support for the besieging force in April 1801 during the French Revolutionary Wars.
+He went on to be Second-in-Command of the fleet under Admiral Lord Gambier, with his flag in the 74-gun ship of the line HMS Pompee, at the Battle of Copenhagen during the Napoleonic Wars.
 He was created a baronet on 13 November 1807 and, after serving as Admiral Superintendent at Woolwich, became Commander-in-Chief, The Nore in 1810 and retired as a vice-admiral of the blue.
 Stanhope was promoted to admiral of the blue on 12 August 1812.

 In the summer of 1809 he served on the panel of judges at the Court-martial of James, Lord Gambier which assessed whether Admiral Lord Gambier had failed to support Captain Lord Cochrane at the Battle of Basque Roads in April 1809.
 Gambier was controversially cleared of all charges.

 Family

-Stanhope married Margaret Malbone; they had a son, Commander Edwyn Francis Scudamore Stanhope RN, 2nd Baronet (1793-1874) and two daughters.
+Stanhope married Margaret Malbone, daughter of Francis Malbone, Sr., of Newport, Rhode Island on 14 August 1783 at Trinity Church (Newport, Rhode Island).
+They had one son, Commander Edwyn Francis Scudamore Stanhope RN, 2nd Baronet (1793-1874) and two daughters.